 Anita visited Margaret the owner and gave her two thousand dollars as compensation.
 Perhaps she could put it towards getting another Norwegian Lundehund.
 Of course, a dog is irreplaceable.
 Pradaxa Bridge Over a Stormy Seas had a personality all its own.
 Every dog does.
 One doesn’t replace a dog; one simply gets another.

-The young boy taking the dog for a walk was also run over and killed.
+The funeral for the young boy taking the dog for a walk is next Tuesday.